Phyll Opoku-Gyimah: Political activity

 Opoku-Gyimah is well known for her activism on race, gender and LGBT+ rights in the United Kingdom.
 She is considered one of Britain's most prominent lesbian activists.
 She has raised the issue of racism in the LGBT community and spoken about the importance of intersectionality.
 She has been critical of Pride in London stating in an interview she felt the organisation "had a long way to go".

 She entered the Labour Party internal contest to replace Heidi Alexander as Member of Parliament for Lewisham East when she stood down to work for the Mayor of London.
-She allegedly left midway through the race following an allegation of an antisemitic tweet and Janet Daby was selected as the candidate and elected to UK Parliament in the by-election on 14 June 2018.
+She left midway through the race following an allegation of an antisemitic tweet and Janet Daby was selected as the candidate and elected to UK Parliament in the by-election on 14 June 2018.

 Opoku-Gyimah made headlines when she attended the British Academy Film Awards in 2018 with British actress Andrea Riseborough.
 She attended the ceremony as show of solidarity with women who had experienced discrimination as part of a campaign against sexism.

 Opoku-Gyimah was appointed a Grand Marshall of New York Pride in 2019, during the 50th Anniversary of the Stonewall riots.